swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 swift build --swift-sdk ubuntu_focal
 ```

-We'd also like to make `--swift-sdk` option flexible enough to recognize run-time triples when there's only a single
+We'd also like to make `--swift-sdk` option flexible enough to recognize target triples when there's only a single
 Swift SDK installed for such triple:

 ```